Responding to Online Reviews

 Our latest consumer review research highlights the importance of responding to Google reviews, along with reviews on other platforms.

-The Consumer Review Survey has revealed that 98% of consumers have read a local business review within the last year.
+The Local Consumer Review Survey reveals that 96% of consumers read reviews for local businesses.
 Due to the design of many review platforms — including Google Reviews — each of those consumers could also have seen the business response to each of the reviews.
 This is valuable digital real estate that could be used to emphasize unique selling points (USPs), engage with consumers, and build closer relationships with those potential new and recurring customers or clients.

-Seeing a response from a business owner also matters to local consumers, with whether or not a business responds to a review being the third most important factor for local consumers.
-This is only behind the review sharing a positive experience and the business having a high star rating.
+Seeing a response from a business owner also matters to local consumers, with whether or not a business responds to a review being an important factor for 46% of local consumers.

 It’s clear from this data that consumers place a great deal of importance on businesses taking time to respond.
 This suggests that knowing how to respond to positive reviews can influence how favorably local consumers view your review profile.

-There’s strong evidence to suggest that responding to reviews — both good and bad — can significantly increase your chances of winning new business, with 89% of consumers saying they’re either highly or fairly likely to choose a local business that responds to reviews.
-Not responding to reviews at all means consumers are very unlikely to use your business.
+There’s strong evidence to suggest that responding to reviews — both good and bad — can significantly increase your chances of winning new business.
+Our research finds that consumers are twice as likely to use a business that responds to all reviews than one that doesn’t respond to any.

 Responding to reviews, both positive and negative, needs to be done in a timely manner to be effective and impactful.